Skip to main content

 3. Walking Aids

-Since hip pain makes walking difficult, physicians recommend using a walking aid to divide your body weight and walk easily.
-A walking aid is the simplest equipment patients use suffering from a hip injury.
+Since hip pain makes walking difficult, physicians recommend using a walking aid to divide your body weight and walk quickly.
+A walking aid is the most straightforward equipment patients use when suffering from a hip injury.
 It includes the following:

 • Cane